jessicamegane/starter-hugo-academic/content/event/co-evolutionary-probabilistic-structured-grammatical-evolution/index.md

 ---
-title: Co-evolutionary Probabilistic Structured Grammatical Evolution
+title: Co-evolutionary Probabilistic Structured Grammatical Evolution at GECCO 2022
 abstract: Presentation of Co-evolutionary Probabilistic Structured Grammatical Evolution (Co-PSGE) algorithm, in which each individual in the population is composed by a grammar and a genotype, which is a list of dynamic lists, each